-During the pandemic, we stopped our programme of routine pharmacy inspections.
-Instead we focused on providing support to registered pharmacies on their arrangements and plans, to help manage pressures and challenges during the pandemic.
+During national lockdowns, and while Plan B restrictions were in place, we stopped our programme of routine pharmacy inspections.
+Instead, we focused on providing support to registered pharmacies on their arrangements and plans, to help manage pressures and challenges during the pandemic.

-From April 2021, our inspectors are resuming visiting pharmacies that had previously not met all the standards, focusing on those pharmacies with published inspection reports where a six month re-inspection is due.
+From 31 January 2022, our inspectors have resumed visiting pharmacies that had previously not met all the standards, focusing on those pharmacies with published inspection reports where a six-month re-inspection is due.
 Our inspectors are visiting these pharmacies to check whether they are meeting all the standards for registered pharmacies, and the inspector will produce a report for publication.
-We will also be inspecting pharmacies newly entered onto the register that have not previously been inspected.
+We are also inspecting pharmacies newly entered onto the register that have not previously been inspected.

-During this period, we will be continuing with our support calls to pharmacies to discuss their contingency planning.
+During this period, we will also be continuing with our support calls to pharmacies.

 As we have done throughout the pandemic, we will continue to act quickly on any information we receive which suggests a risk to patient safety by undertaking intelligence-led inspections.

 We are using what we learnt from the pandemic to try out a new approach to routine inspections.
 Find out more in our ‘Different types of inspections’ page.